soniashiss/go-eureka-client/README.md

 Go Eureka Client
 ================

+## Modify

-Based on code from https://github.com/bryanstephens/go-eureka-client .
+Forked from https://github.com/ArthurHlt/go-eureka-client which is based on code from https://github.com/bryanstephens/go-eureka-client .

+Modified InstanceInfo.VipAddress and InstanceInfo.secureVipAddress to AppId to enable ribbon work

 ## Getting started